Whether dealing with weeds, pests, or just looking for an organic way to nourish your plants – using eggs in the garden is the perfect solution.

-1. Using crushed eggshells to add nutrients to your soil
+1. Add crushed eggshells in your soil

 2. Using eggs to prevent blossom end rot

-If you're still experiencing problems the second year in, then it's time to give eggshells a chance to do its calcium-enhancing magic.
+If you're still experiencing problems the second year in, then it's time to give eggshells a chance to do their calcium-enhancing magic.
 You can also try companion planting to reduce all kinds of problems with tomatoes and other plants.

 3. Using eggshells as mulch

-4. Using eggs to repel pests – fact or fiction?
+4. Using eggs to deter pests

 Opinion is divided on whether eggshells repel slugs, beetles, and other insects you don't want near your plants.
 The mechanism with repelling slugs is clear enough: the sharp edges of crushed eggshell cut slugs, so they avoid them.

-In reality, this works only if your eggshells stay dry.
-Watering and rain will both interfere with this hack from working, so it is one to try on dry days, or try another method instead.
+In reality, this only works if your eggshells stay dry.
+Watering and rain will both interfere with this hack from working – so it is one to try on dry days or try another method instead.